Keeping an Engineering Notebook

 In order to pass a project Benchmark assessment, or to complete your final Submission, your notebook must be fully updated and deemed satisfactory by a TA.
-The notebook must additionally be submitted in a Word Document (DOC or DOCX) format prior to each Benchmark deadline on the [eg.poly.edu EG1003 website] under the Submission tab.
+For Milestone 2, Milestone 3, and Final Submission you must have it approved by an Open Lab TA in a Word Document (DOC or DOCX) format.
+One engineering notebook needs to be maintained for a group.

 Why Is Keeping a Notebook Important?

 As engineers, a record of your work must be shown clearly to your employers and supervisors.
 As a student working on a long-term engineering project, you are expected to do the same.
 A notebook will be a valuable source of reference when developing a presentation for Recitation, understanding any changes a teammate may have made while working by themselves, or to return to a previous point should a new development fail to come to fruition.

 What is a Fully Satisfactory Notebook?